 In my interview with Okubo, I felt that I’d been presented with a golden opportunity to hear the response to a question I’d had for 12 years, a question about why a game I’ve loved still feels so off-putting to play.

 Anybody getting the theme here?
 Am I doing it right?
 This… gate keeping thing people like Cecil employ only after they extorted yet another dev into doing what they say?
 What’s sad is: I would love to chat with Cecilia about my favorite fighting game series.
 There’s nothing I’d like more than to get back to discussing gameplay and new designs and story and all that good shit.
 But I can’t.
-In current year – I have to put content like that hit piece on blast so Project Soul doesn’t think, or gets terrorized in accepting, that Cecilia speaks for even 10% of the SC community.
-Because that leads all the way to the progressive pandering these games are caught doing.
+In current year – I have to put content like that hit piece on blast so Project Soul doesn’t think, or gets terrorized into accepting, that Cecilia speaks for even 20% of the SC community.
+Because that leads all the way to the ideological pandering that hasn’t improved a single community.

 See that character above?
 That’s Isabella fucking Valentine, also known as Ivy, stable character and icon of the SoulCalibur fighting game series.
 Her attire and fighting style is themed on a dominatrix, expressed in her primary attire and sword that becomes a whip.
 Why?
 Because it’s badass.
 Because it’s sexy.
 Because it’s interesting.
 Because she’s Isabella fucking Valentine and this is SoulCalibur.